 Cycling training for Ironman: How to get the most out of your hours.

 Cycling is probably the one discipline of the three that takes the most time.
-In my experience, it’s also the thing that most feel comfortable about, because they know how to bike and have biked their whole lives.
+In my experience, it’s also the thing that most feel comfortable about because they know how to bike and have biked their whole lives.

-Count on a lot of hours spent on your bike, so there is great reason to train smart on the bike and not just put in a lot of hours.
+Count on a lot of hours spent on your bike, so there is a great reason to train smart on the bike and not just put in a lot of hours.

-For a deeper look into bike training, I can recommend this article: “The Ultimative Guide to Time Trial Training.”
-It’s not aimed at triathletes, but there are a lot of points you can use for your own training.
+For a deeper look into bike training, I can recommend this article: “The Ultimate Guide to Time Trial Training.”
+It’s not aimed at triathletes, but there are a lot of points you can use for your training.
 This guide is also a good start toward understanding different terms like threshold, VO2, etc.

 Smart Ironman training with a home trainer / turbo trainer

-Depending on where you live and what race you have signed up for, you will probably go through a winter of training for your race and cycling especially is not fun in the winter.
+Depending on where you live and what race you have signed up for, you will probably go through a winter of training for your race, and cycling especially is not fun in the winter.

 For time-effective cycling training, I cannot recommend a home trainer enough (also called a turbo trainer, but I will call it a home trainer.)
 A home trainer is a piece of equipment that holds your bike, so you can train inside.

 A home trainer is really good for fitness because it enables you to do specific training sets.
-Cycling outdoors includes different factors that can disturb your training such as having to cross roads.
+Cycling outdoors includes different factors that can disturb your training, such as having to crossroads.

-Using a hometrainer is the absolute best way to improve your shape and increase your threshold power.
+Using a home trainer is the absolute best way to improve your shape and increase your threshold power.
 To get some insight regarding how to increase your threshold power, read this article.

 Cycling technique – More difficult than you think

-Race-specific training is always good and you are not going to do the cycling leg of an Ironman standing still with your home trainer, so it’s really important to also get outside in the elements and get comfortable with riding the streets.
+Race-specific training is always good, and you are not going to do the cycling leg of an Ironman standing still with your home trainer, so it’s really important to also get outside in the elements and get comfortable with riding the streets.

-I made the mistake of training a bit too much on the home trainer, and too little out in the real world.
+I made the mistake of training a bit too much on the home trainer and too little out in the real world.
 The result was that my technique was not good enough compared to my fitness, so I didn’t get enough out of my fitness.
 I was simply not good enough at corners and such.

 Be careful of riding too much in groups

 Ironman racing has a cycling rule of no drafting.
 This means that you can’t bike in groups on race day, unlike other cycling races.
-Staying on the wheel of someone else really reduces how hard you have to work for your speed, but this is not allowed in an Ironman.
+Staying on the wheel of someone else reduces how hard you have to work for your speed, but this is not allowed in an Ironman.

 Ironman marathon – This is where it all happens

-You might feel most uncomfortable looking forward to the swimming and cycling as the biggest part of the day regarding time spent, but running is the hardest.
-Running a good marathon is key to the overall performance.
+You might feel most uncomfortable looking forward to swimming and cycling as the biggest part of the day regarding time spent, but running is the hardest.
+Running a good marathon is key to overall performance.

 Backing a bit off the swimming and cycling can give you that energy you need to make a decent run (or just prevent you from not walking) and is always a good investment.

-Run training for an Ironman is also difficult, because this is where you are most likely to get injured.
+Run training for an Ironman is also difficult because this is where you are most likely to get injured.

 How to prevent running injuries